student-event-hub/student-event-hub.github.io/index.md

 <a href = "https://student-event-hub.vercel.app/" >Student Hub</a>

 # M1 Project
-The goal of our Milestone 1 was to set up mockup pages and be able to have our project uploaded into Vercel with a base of a working home page.
 <a href = "https://github.com/orgs/student-event-hub/projects/1">M1</a>

 # M2 Project
-The goal of Milestone 2 is to have our at least 4 other other webpages aside from our homepage to be up and running.
 <a href = "https://github.com/orgs/student-event-hub/projects/2"> M2 </a>

 # Updates: